3-manifolds/SnapPy/doc_src/installing.rst

 If you previously installed SnapPy into Sage and want to upgrade SnapPy to the latest version, do::

-  sage -pip install --no-use-wheel --upgrade --no-deps  plink spherogram FXrays decorator snappy
+  sage -pip install --no-binary :all: --upgrade --no-deps  plink spherogram FXrays decorator snappy

 or::